What Vegan Means to Us.

 This image was taken when my dad and I woke up at 4am to catch a flight to embark on Day 1 of visiting factories.
 That was the day I knew every decision I made would matter, and would have an effect greater than just me.
 Much of fashion is an unsustainable cycle of excess and waste and exploitation, but it doesn’t have to be.
 And I knew as the sole decision maker of a small brand that was starting fresh, that I could do things my way.
 It's both an intimidating and empowering feeling.

-We make vegan bags, but I don't consider Freja to be a "vegan" company.
+We make vegan bags, but I don't consider Freja to just be a "vegan" company.
 Veganism is a philosophy that seeks to avoid the exploitation and cruelty of animals.
 But for me, and for us, Freja stands for so much more than that.
 We seek to avoid all exploitation - of animals, of humans, of precious materials, and of the earth around us, and give more than we take whenever possible.

 “Animal-free” is the bare minimum, but it shouldn’t be the standard for calling a product vegan.